readyapi/sqldev/docs/help.md

 And there are several ways to get help too.

-## Subscribe to the RaedyAPI and Friends newsletter
+## Subscribe to the ReadyAPI and Friends newsletter

-You can subscribe to the (infrequent) <a href="https://readyapi.khulnasoft.com/newsletter" class="external-link" target="_blank">**RaedyAPI and friends** newsletter</a> to stay updated about:
+You can subscribe to the (infrequent) <a href="https://readyapi.khulnasoft.com/newsletter" class="external-link" target="_blank">**ReadyAPI and friends** newsletter</a> to stay updated about:

-* News about RaedyAPI and friends, including SQLDev 🚀
+* News about ReadyAPI and friends, including SQLDev 🚀
 * Guides 📝
 * Features ✨
 * Breaking changes 🚨